-Shares of BDCs may trade at a market price that is less than the NAV that is attributable to those shares.
-Our shares have traded and may continue to trade below our NAV.
-Our shares traded on the NASDAQ Global Select Market at \$12.67 and \$10.55 and our NAV was \$13.98 and \$13.44, as of September 30, 2012 and 2011, respectively.
-The possibility that our shares of common stock will trade at a discount from net asset value or at a premium that is unsustainable over the long term is separate and distinct from the risk that our net asset value will decrease.
-It is not possible to predict whether our shares will trade at, above or below net asset value in the future.
-As of November 13, 2012 we had three stockholders of record.
+Shares of BDCs may trade at a market price both above and below the NAV that is attributable to those shares.
+Our shares have traded above and below our NAV.
+Our shares closed on the NASDAQ Global Select Market at \$13.78 on both September 30, 2014 and 2013.
+Our NAV was \$14.40 and \$14.10 for the same periods.
+The possibility that our shares of common stock will trade at a discount from NAV or at a premium that is unsustainable over the long term is separate and distinct from the risk that our NAV will decrease.
+It is not possible to predict whether our shares will trade at, above or below our NAV in the future.
+As of November 13, 2014, we had five stockholders of record.